 “Inadvertent discovery plan” means a plan prepared under WAC 173-340-815 that describes procedures for responding to a discovery of archaeological materials or human remains in accordance with applicable state and federal laws.

-“Independent remedial action" means a remedial action conducted without Ecology oversight or approval and not under an order or decree.
+“Independent remedial action" means a remedial action conducted without ecology oversight or approval and not under an order or decree.

 “Indian tribe” means the term as defined in RCW 43.376.010(1).